aura-nw/aura-mobile-sdk/unity/aura-sdk/README.md

 The Aura LCD **DOESN'T WAIT** for the transaction to be included in a block before returning a response.
 Therefore, after getting `txhash`, you have to periodically check for its completeness, using [this guide](#query-transaction-details).

+For blocking transaction send, use the function `BroadcastTxBlock`.
+This function is not recommended, so use it at your own risks.

 ### Interact with smart contract

 Firstly, let's query the state of a contract.
 The code below demonstrates how to do that.